codevertex007/ReadWriteRun/README.md

 Welcome to **ReadWriteRun**, a structured, hands-on repository where I dive deep into impactful machine learning research papers — not just to read, but to **rebuild, understand, and apply** them.

 This project has three core tracks:
-- **Applications**: End-to-end implementations of applied research papers (e.g., Text2SQL, Summarization)
+- **Applications**: End-to-end implementations of applied research papers
-- **Architectures**: Recreating foundational models from scratch or with libraries like PyTorch (e.g., Transformer, CNN)
+- **Architectures**: Recreating foundational models from scratch or with libraries like PyTorch
 - **Blog Experiments**: Reproducing and extending interesting blog posts and code walkthroughs

 ---